 // https://github.com/microsoft/TypeScript/issues/37663#issuecomment-856866935

-// instance of the same Function and will be saved instead of treated as
+// an instance of the same Function and will be saved instead of

 if (next instanceof Function) {